AntTal13/Trekspert/README.md

 3. Add runs and track your progress
     * Made a mistake?
 No sweat, you can edit and delete runs as you go
 4. Track your past runs
+5. If needed, a timer has been provided for your workouts!
+    * You can access it at the bottom of the home page
-5. Finally, we hope you enjoy the app!
+6. Finally, we hope you enjoy the app!

 # Common Questions